-This NEW one day workshop explores two essential questions:
+This one day workshop explores two essential questions:

 - What are the steps to modifying activities to make them applicable to multiple settings and desired outcomes?